hecatechin1/mx6doc/09-fastnote.md

 Click on the ![](zh/images/09-8.png) button located at the bottom left corner to expand the menu and you could select the following:

 - New note: Create a new note;
-- Change folder: Select from the list of folders stored in Maxnote to save your QuickNote.
+- Change folder: Select from the list of folders stored in Maxnote to switch your QuickNote.
 Upon selection, all the sub-folders or notes in that particular folder will be arranged and shown in chronological order;
 - View trash: Maxnote trash folder will be opened in a new tab in the current browser window;
-- Viewing of individual QuickNote: Menu will reflect all the QuickNotes saved to date, allowing users to select and view the note with a click.